 An opt-in box is an area of your web pages where you ask your visitors to voluntarily enter their name and e-mail address so they can receive e-mails from you about a specific topic or set of topics they are interested in.
 It could also be a subscribe button that allows them to get e-mail notifications every time you publish a blog post.

 In either case, you want to place the opt-in box or subscribe button in a visible place (the upper right of your website, the very top center, or a pop-up window) and have a clear and strong call to action and simple and easy instructions.

 A Compelling Offer

 Your opt-in or subscribe area must include an irresistible offer that tells your web visitors that getting more e-mails in their overloaded inbox will be worth it.
-You craft this offer by creating content that they want and need.
+You craft this offer by creating content that they want and need, while highlighting your expertise.

 You must create an attractive image that represents the free gift and write copy or create a video that tells them exactly how they will benefit from the content they will receive.
 Here’s where you can make sure your list is focused, because when your free opt-in content is reader-centered, you will assure that you are making a connection and audience will be joining the list to get access to the content.